 The proposed 32.9± acre residential planned unit development is located in an area, which has been designated for residential development on the County's Future Land Use Map.
 Other residential, commercial and institutional developments are located nearby making the location desirable for a planned residential community.
-The site has availability of infrastructure such as water and sewer available to serve the proposed community, and access will be from Cope Lane, which will be improved in conjunction with this project.
+The site is within the Collier County Water and Sewer District boundaries.
+Both water and sewer lines will need to be extended to service the PUD.
+Capacity is available for water and sewer, and there are no anticipated deficiencies in the system.